drexlerd/Loki/README.md

 # Loki

 Loki is a C++ library for syntactic and semantic parsing of PDDL files.
-Loki can provide meaningful error messages to the user, and uniquely construct PDDL objects across a whole class of problems over a common domain allowing for efficient copying, comparison, and hashing of PDDL objects in constant time.
+Loki can provide meaningful error messages to the user, and uniquely construct PDDL objects across a whole class of problems over a common domain allowing for efficient copying, comparison, and hashing of PDDL objects.
+There are three levels of abstraction (shared_ptr, non-owning raw pointer, integer handle) for each PDDL object allowing for zero-cost abstraction.
 Furthermore, Loki can detect syntactically equivalent problems up to reordering.
 Loki also implements an automatic garbage collection which can be useful for many sorts of compilations where intermediate results are supposed to be recycled.

 ## Supported PDDL Requirements